The Seventy Sent Out

 Three levels of heaven are mentioned in the Bible.
 The First Heaven in Hebrew cosmology is the earth’s atmosphere where winds blow and birds fly.
 The Second Heaven is inhabited by the sun, moon and stars.
 The Third Heaven the abode of God and the angels.

 While time is linear for earth-dwellers, time in the heavenly places evidently encompasses ten or even twenty dimensions.
 The general flow of time in heaven is somewhat linear, that is there is a forward progression of events in heaven from past to present to future, much as we experience the flow of time on earth in our present fallen bodies.
 (Time travel is not yet possible for us under the current administration).
 In heaven there is evidently an overarching realm we might label as “eternity.”
 Eternity is not “timeless” but “timefull.”
 This top level of time is occupied only by God.
 Below this there are other levels of time connected with threads.
 Different users travel in different time lines which need not be connected to other threads or time travels.
 More about all this later.

-The church will be just a small space-time warp backstage in New Jerusalem at this time.
+The church will be be a small space-time warp backstage in the heavenly city of New Jerusalem at this time.
 The church of Jesus Christ is not mentioned after Revelation 4:1 until the end of the letter.
 The silent unannounced return of Jesus FOR His church is described by the Greek word parousia (presence).
 Parousia which carries the meaning of an exiled monarch returning and remaining with His subjects, but staying behind the scenes until the appointed time of his public appearing, His epiphaneia.

 Bryce Self, my friend for over thirty years, has added the following note on the 144,000: